heroiclabs/nakama-docs/docs/runtime-code-basics.md

 In the Go example, we will import the runtime package and use the `NakamaModule` which has all the same functions as referenced above.

-And finally the JavaScript example will follow a similar pattern to the Go runtime; all custom code must be within the scope of a globally defined `InitModule` function, which exposes a `logger`, `ctx`, `nk` and `initializer` - the logger, context, nakama module that exposes the Nakama APIs and the initializer used to register the rpc function, respectively.
+And finally the TypeScript example will follow a similar pattern to the Go runtime; all custom code must be within the scope of a globally defined `InitModule` function, which exposes a `logger`, `ctx`, `nk` and `initializer` - the logger, context, nakama module that exposes the Nakama APIs and the initializer used to register the rpc function, respectively.

 === "Lua"
     ```lua